Workplace Risks: Common Retail Injuries

-Some of the most commonly reported injuries include:
+According to the BLS, some of the most commonly reported injuries for retail workers include:

 - Muscle sprains, strains and overexertion: These typically are caused by lifting, pulling and pushing heavy items improperly or simply repetitively.